utngz/hypothesis.github.io/userresearch/2014-12-02-UserTestNotes.md

 ### Graduate Student (HCI), 20’s

+[Full Video Link](http://youtu.be/TsqrMx4O1Pk): note, where relevant in the notes I will try to link to time codes in the video so you don’t have to watch the whole thing, only the most relevant parts.

 Annotation Habbits:

 -   Annotates PDFs a lot, uses Apple’s Preview a lot, doesn’t like it